 In the News

-Dr. Kerulis is Director of the Adler School's M.A. in Counseling: Sport and Health Psychology Specialization program and a certified consultant with the Association for Applied Sport Psychology.
+Dr. Kerulis is Director of the Adler University's M.A. in Counseling: Sport and Health Psychology Specialization program and a certified consultant with the Association for Applied Sport Psychology.

 Click here to read: "The People Who Can't Not Run."